 Offsetting claims are only defensible if carbon credits are issued under a set of rigorous conditions.
 The degree to which these conditions are met defines the “quality” of the carbon credit.
 We define and explain these conditions – or “quality criteria” – in High Quality Carbon Offset Credits.

 Although organizations sometimes use other kinds of instruments besides carbon credits to make GHG mitigation claims – such as “renewable energy credits” – these other instruments usually do not meet effective quality criteria.
-Click here to learn more about other instruments that may be used to claim emission reductions like RECs, PPAs, Allowances, and EECs.
+Click here to learn more about other instruments that may be used to claim avoided emissions like RECs, PPAs, Allowances, and EECs.